We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While the company is based in Texas, Absolute Nature CBD works with carefully vetted Colorado farmers to source their hemp.
 Absolute Nature CBD develops the formulas for their products, and they partner with a private manufacturer for large-scale production.

 Absolute Nature CBD uses carbon dioxide (CO2) to extract CBD from their hemp.
-It’s one of two common extraction methods and preferred by some brands, as it doesn’t leave behind residual chemicals like solvent-based extraction can.
+CO2 extraction is one of two common extraction methods and preferred by some brands, as it doesn’t leave behind residual chemicals like solvent-based extraction can.

 Certificates of analysis (COAs) are readily available on the website and accessible from both the menu and individual product pages.
 These batch-specific COAs come from ISO-17025 certified third-party labs.
 Testing is comprehensive and outlines: